Nom-nom-hub/arc-kit/README.md

 # Arc Kit - Adaptive Reasoning Chains Toolkit

-Arc Kit revolutionizes software development with **Adaptive Reasoning Chains (ARC)**, a breakthrough methodology that surpasses traditional approaches like Spec Kit by creating systems that can dynamically evolve with changing requirements and context.
+Arc Kit provides a practical framework for software development with **Adaptive Reasoning Chains (ARC)**, combining iterative development with adaptive planning.
+This methodology enables teams to create software that can evolve with changing requirements while maintaining high quality and clear documentation.

 ## 🚀 Installation